guzenco/novideo_srgb/README.md

 * Extends black point compensation (BPC) support:

 	* Improved  BPC profiles support.
-  Thay can now correctly use black-point-related EOTFs (such as bt.1886) in most cases (unfortunately, DisplayCal doesn't always include the correct "bkpt" tag for BPC profiles).
+   Now they can properly work with black-point-related EOTFs (such as bt.1886) in most cases (unfortunately, DisplayCal doesn't always include the correct "bkpt" tag for BPC profiles).

 	* Added an option to enable BPC for normal profiles.
   Previously, using a BPC profile produced lower ΔE values for dark colors than normal profiles (detected when generating measured reports with ISO 12646:2008 testchart and 2.4 gamma).
 Now, the same result is available for normal profiles when the BPC option is enabled.